GlenWillms/f5-agility-labs-xc-caas/docs/class7/module4/lab2.rst

          users: null

    b. to verify that your file is uploaded.

       .. code-block:: bash

         ls /srv/filebrowser/
-            ### Your kubeconfig file you uploaded should be listed here.
+         ### Your kubeconfig file you uploaded should be listed here:
-        ves_kind-python_asmith-vk8.yaml
+         ### ves_kind-python_asmith-vk8.yaml

    In the example above, the **NAMESPACE** is **kind-python** and the **Virtual K8s** is **asmith-vk8**.

-#. **MAY NOT NEED THIS STEP**
+#.
 From Web Shell, modify and run the following commands to set the NAMESPACE environment variable:

    .. note:: This step is key to ensure the subsequent commands are configured correctly.
 Environment variables will need to be set each time you launch a new Web Shell.